Long-Range Strategic Plan

 As part of AFCEA International’s effort, AFCEA staff members, some Board members to include then- Chairman Duane Andrews, and close associates and friends of AFCEA participated in an offsite led by a team from Booz Allen Hamilton.
 This process produced a draft AFCEA International strategic plan that has been vetted with a special focus group, the Executive Committee, and the Board of Directors.

 The members of the Foundation’s Board of Directors and the Education Committee have reviewed and contributed to the Foundation’s plan.
-Key in refining the plan’s actions and establishing measures that align with actions has been Natalie Givans, a member of the Education Committee and now Vice Chairman of the Board, AFCEA International.
+Key in refining the plan’s actions and establishing measures that align with actions has been Natalie Givans, a member of the Board of Directors for the AFCEA Educational Foundation.

 What follows are the Foundation’s and AFCEA International’s objectives and proposed actions for education and training.

 Objective 1: Develop, implement and deliver world-class, timely, economically self-sufficient professional development programs.